Profit-Driven Team Grouping in Social Networks: Extensions

-Throughout this paper, we assume that each task can be performed unlimited number of times.
-However, this may not always hold in practice, take puzzle assembly as an example, this type of task can only be performed once.
-To this end, we add a group of additional constraints to the original problem: $\sum_{C_{ti}\in \mathcal{C}_t } x_{ti} \leq g_t, \forall t\in \mathcal{T}$ where $g_t$ denotes the capacity of task $t\in \mathcal{T}$, i.e., task $t$ can be performed up to $g_t$ times.
+So far, we have assumed that each task can be performed an unlimited number of times.
+However, this may not always hold in practice.
+For example, puzzle assembly can only be performed once.
+To this end, we add a group of additional constraints to the original problem: $\sum_{C_{ti}\in \mathcal{C}_t } x_{ti} \leq g_t, \forall t\in \mathcal{T}$, where $g_t$ denotes the capacity of task $t\in \mathcal{T}$; that is, each task $ t\in \mathcal{T}$ can be performed up to $g_t$ times.
+We formally define this extension in \textbf{P.2}.

-Similar to the one developed in Section \ref{sec:LP}, we propose a LP-Based Approximation Algorithm for \textbf{P.2}.
+Similar to the LP-Based algorithm developed in Section \ref{sec:LP}, we propose a LP-Based algorithm for \textbf{P.2}.

 \textbf{LP Relaxation} The primal LP of \textbf{P.2} can be formulated as follows.